-Windows & Windows Live Division ("Windows Division") develops and markets PC operating systems, related software and online services, and PC hardware products.
-This collection of software, hardware, and services is designed to simplify everyday tasks through seamless operations across the user's hardware and software and efficient browsing capabilities.
-Windows Division offerings consist of the Windows operating system, software and services through Windows Live, and Microsoft PC hardware products.
+Windows Division develops and markets PC operating systems, related software, and online services, and PC hardware products.
+This collection of software, hardware, and services is designed to simplify everyday tasks through seamless operations across the user's hardware and software.
+Windows Division offerings consist of the Windows operating system, software, and services, Surface, and Microsoft PC hardware products.
+The general availability of Surface, Windows 8, and Windows 8 and Windows RT devices started on October 26, 2012.

-Excluding the impact of the Windows Deferral, approximately 75% of total Windows Division revenue comes from Windows operating system software purchased by original equipment manufacturers ("OEMs") which they pre-install on equipment they sell.
-The remaining approximately 25% of Windows Division revenue is generated by commercial and retail sales of Windows and PC hardware products and online advertising from Windows Live.
+Excluding the impact of the Windows Deferral, approximately 65% of total Windows Division revenue comes from Windows operating system software purchased by OEMs, which they pre-install on equipment they sell.
+The remaining Windows Division revenue is generated by commercial and retail sales of Windows, Surface, PC hardware products, and online advertising.